Covariance regression with random forests: Abstract

 \section{Abstract}

 Capturing the conditional covariances or correlations among the elements of a multivariate response vector based on covariates is important to various fields including neuroscience, epidemiology and biomedicine.
 We propose a new method called Covariance Regression with Random Forests (CovRegRF) to estimate the covariance matrix of a multivariate response given a set of covariates, using a random forest framework.
 Random forest trees are built with a splitting rule specially designed to maximize the difference between the sample covariance matrix estimates of the child nodes.
 We also propose a significance test for the partial effect of a subset of covariates.
 We evaluate the performance of the proposed method and significance test through a simulation study which shows that the proposed method provides accurate covariance matrix estimates and that the Type-1 error is well controlled.
-We also demonstrate an application of the proposed method with a thyroid disease data set.
+An application of the proposed method to thyroid disease data is also presented. \texttt{CovRegRF} is implemented in a freely available R package on CRAN.